mbacarella/mirage-mvgce/README.md

 Mirage Minimum Viable GCE
 ====

-This repo demonstrates how to set up a TLS-with-Lets-Encrypt enabled static web server on GCE.
+This repo demonstrates how to set up a a static web site trusted TLS provided by Lets-Encrypt, on a MirageOS unikernel deployed to GCE.

 Aside from the actual OCaml code to do this, this repo also has some scripts that run gcloud commands necessary to deploy a new image to an existing GCE instance.